aculyse/aculyse/README.md

+# THIS PROJECT IS IN ARCHIVE MODE, NOT FUTURE UPDATES WILL BE RELEASED

 ## Aculyse

 Aculyse is a web application mearnt for schools and individuals to help in perfomance assessment and analysis.
 It allows collaboration between teachers, administrators, principals and guardians.